EdgeApp/yaob/README.md

 The easiest way to make your object bridgeable is to inherit from the `Bridgeable` base class.
 If you need more control though, `yaob` provides other options:

+* Call `bridgifyClass` on a class constructor function.
+Any instances of this class will be bridgeable.
+* Call `bridgifyObject` directly on an object.
+This will make the object bridgeable, and will *also* bridge the instance properties.
 * Put your base class in the `sharedClasses` object.
 All these classes are automatically bridgeable, even if they don't inherit from `Bridgeable`.
-* Call `bridgifyClass` on a class.
-Any object that inherits from this class will automatically be bridgeable.
-* Call `bridgifyObject` directly on an object.
-This will make the object bridgeable, and will *also* bridge the instance properties.

 You might use one of these other options if you don't control your class hierarchy, or if you don't want to expose all the methods from the `Bridgeable` base class to your API users.
 Even without the methods from the `Bridgeable` base class, you can still access the same functionality using the following substitutes: